 For more help troubleshooting the old OneDrive for Business sync client, see Fix OneDrive for Business sync problems.

 See Update the OneDrive for Business sync app for the latest desktop app.

-See Sync OneDrive for Business or site libraries to your computer for the correct way to set up OneDrive for Business and sync.
+See Sync files with the OneDrive sync client in Windows for the correct way to set up OneDrive for Business and sync.

 Sometimes it's better to stop and reestablish the sync connection again.
 See the following procedures to stop and restart syncing your library.

 Before you can repair a sync issue, you need to stop syncing all folders.

 When you stop syncing a folder, the folder is disconnected from its library.
 All files are retained in the previously synced folder.
 You can sync the library to your computer again at any time.
 When you start syncing a library again, it will create a new folder on your computer.
 If it's using the same name, it will add a number to the end, such as 1, 2, and so on.

 Right click the OneDrive for Business icon in the Windows notification area at the bottom of your screen, and then click Stop syncing a folder…

 Note: If the OneDrive for Business icon isn't visible, click the Show hidden icons button in the notification tray.

 Select the folder you want to stop syncing, and then click Stop syncing.